RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 | Policy & Legal      | Sentiment, Compliance      | DOJ, State Department              |
 | Tech & Security     |Fraud Detection     | DoD, NSA, DHS                      |

 ---

 ### Key Roles and Latent Buyers

+**1. Data Buying Roles Appear in Non-Data Job Titles**

+A large proportion of roles classified as likely data buyers do not carry traditional data science or analysis titles.
+In smaller agencies especially, data acquisition responsibilities are often embedded in roles like procurement specialists, operations coordinators, and public health administrators.

-Roles flagged by the model as likely data buyers — even without “data” in the title:
+Roles flagged by explicit labeling as data buyers — even without “data” in the title or a technical role:

 - Contract Specialist
 - Program Analyst